-CAPE champions diversity by educating, connecting, and empowering Asian American and Pacific Islander artists and leaders in entertainment and media.
+CAPE champions diversity by educating, connecting, and empowering Asian American and Pacific Islander (AAPI) artists and leaders in entertainment and media.
 CAPE works to create long-lasting and systemic change in Hollywood.
-Now more than ever, it is vital that we stand together to combat stereotypical, harmful, and dangerous representations of the AAPI community in our media.
+With the increasing spotlight on violence against our communities, it is vital that we come together and utilize stories to combat stereotypical, harmful, and dangerous representations of AAPI communities in our entertainment media.

 Through programs like the CAPE New Writers Fellowship and CAPE Leaders Fellowship, CAPE is increasing representation from the writers’ room to the boardroom which will change what we see in our living room.

 Although the majority of our artists and leaders are in the Los Angeles area, our reach is global.
 American film and television shows have a global audience and are major players in how we see the world and each other.
-Your contribution today will allow CAPE to grow to the next level.
-In the near future, we hope to:
+Your contribution today will allow CAPE to grow to the next level and scale our impact.

 Receive special invitations to CAPE events and programs in 2022 when you donate $300+ annually or make a monthly donation of $25+!

 IAMA Theatre Company